Stanford-BioE80/Stanford-BioE80.github.io/_docs/syllabus.md

     <td> Genetic sensors, logic, actuators activity <b>(PSET 3)<b> </td>
   <tr>
 </table>

  Lead Instructor:

  Lead Teaching assistant:

- ### Week 4:W hat arises from DNA read/write trends that will matter for the rest of our lives?
+ ### Week 4: What arises from DNA read/write trends that will matter for the rest of our lives?
  <table>
   <tr>
     <td> Mon 22 April</td>